 Not sure if you’re eligible?
-The Oregon Health Authority has a new Vaccine Eligibility tool (Scroll down and click the “Let’s get started” button).
-If you're eligible, OHA will direct you to book an appointment at either the Oregon Convention Center, the PDX Red Lot, or a location closer to you.
+Visit Get Vaccinated Oregon.
+If you're eligible, the tool will direct you to book an appointment at either the Oregon Convention Center, the PDX Red Lot, or a location closer to you.

 Appointments are required.
 If you are eligible, head to the OHSU website to book an appointment.
 Once your appointment is confirmed, OHSU will send you detailed instructions and a map to get to the Red Lot.
 Do not show up at the Red Lot without an appointment.

 Due to vaccine supply, the hours and dates at this site will vary.
-OHSU will be doing their best to keep hours and dates up to date on their website (scroll down to the "OHSU vaccination locations and hours" section).
+OHSU will be doing their best to keep hours and dates up to date on their website (scroll down to the "OHSU vaccination locations" section).